-Religion or Belief Beaver Scout Promise Cub and Scout Promise Christian, Jew, Sikh to love God duty to God, The Queen, Muslim N/Ato love God orto love Allah On My honour or In the name of Allah, the Most Beneficent the Most Mercifulduty to God, The Queen, orduty to Allah, The Queen, Hindu to love God or to love my Dharma duty to Anali, The Queen, orduty to my Dharma, The Queen,
+Religion or Belief Beaver Scout Promise Cub and Scout Promise Christian, Jew, Sikh to love God duty to God, Muslim N/A On My honour or In the name of Allah, the Most Beneficent the Most Merciful to love God or to love Allah duty to God, or duty to Allah, Hindu to love God or to love my Dharma duty to God, or duty to my Dharma,

 - (c) Where some other form of wording is required for a member of a particular faith or religion advice should be sought from Scout Headquarters. - (d) Similarly, it is accepted that foreign residents who may become Members of the Association owe allegiance to their own country.
-To meet these circumstances the phrase 'The Queen, and my Country' should be replaced by the phrase 'and the country in which I am now living'. - (e) In the case of young people, the decision as to which permitted form of wording should be used rests with them, however in the younger Sections parents should be aware of the Promise chosen before the investiture ceremony. - (f) In the case of adults, the decision as to which permitted form of wording should be used rests entirely with the adult concerned.
+To meet these circumstances the phrase 'my Country' should be replaced by the phrase 'and the country in which I am now living'. - (e) In the case of young people, the decision as to which permitted form of wording should be used rests with them, however in the younger Sections parents should be aware of the Promise chosen before the investiture ceremony. - (f) In the case of adults, the decision as to which permitted form of wording should be used rests entirely with the adult concerned.